Skip to main contentSkip to navigation

 Is my data kept confidential?

 Yes.
-We access only what's necessary for recovery, never browse personal files, and securely wipe our equipment after each job.
-Your data is your business.
+Your data is kept confidential throughout the recovery process.
+We access only what is necessary for recovery, never browse personal files, and securely wipe our imaging equipment after each job.
+No recovered content is retained, copied, or reviewed beyond what is required to verify the recovery result.

 Can I just buy a matching hard drive and swap the circuit board (PCB)?